AxonFramework/ReferenceGuide/part-ii-domain-logic/event-handling.md

 * Parameters annotated with `@Timestamp` and of type `java.time.Instant` \(or `java.time.temporal.Temporal`\) will resolve to the timestamp of the `EventMessage`.
 This is the time at which the Event was generated.
 * Parameters annotated with `@SequenceNumber` and of type `java.lang.Long` or `long` will resolve to the `sequenceNumber` of a `DomainEventMessage`.
 This provides the order in which the Event was generated \(within the scope of the Aggregate it originated from\).
 * Parameters assignable to Message will have the entire `EventMessage` injected \(if the message is assignable to that parameter\).
 If the first parameter is of type message, it effectively matches an Event of any type, even if generic parameters would suggest otherwise.
 Due to type erasure, Axon cannot detect what parameter is expected.
 In such case, it is best to declare a parameter of the payload type, followed by a parameter of type Message.
+* Parameters of type `java.lang.String` which are annotated with `@MessageIdentifier` will resolve to the `identifier` of the `EventMessage` being handled.
 * When using Spring and the Axon Configuration is activated \(either by including the Axon Spring Boot Starter module, or by specifying `@EnableAxon` on your `@Configuration` file\), any other parameters will resolve to autowired beans, if exactly one injectable candidate is available in the application context.
 This allows you to inject resources directly into `@EventHandler` annotated methods.

 You can configure additional `ParameterResolver`s by implementing the `ParameterResolverFactory` interface and creating a file named `/META-INF/service/org.axonframework.common.annotation.ParameterResolverFactory` containing the fully qualified name of the implementing class.
-See [Advanced Customizations](../part-iv-advanced-tuning/advanced-customizations.md) for details.
+See [Advanced Customizations](../part-iv-advanced-tuning/advanced-customizations.md) for details on how to approach this.

 In all circumstances, at most one event handler method is invoked per listener instance.
 Axon will search for the most specific method to invoke, using following rules: